Adversarial Risk via Optimal Transport and Optimal Couplings: Models in adversarial machine learning

-\paragraph{Data perturbing adversary:} Let the data distribution be $\rho$.
-The adversarial loss (or robust loss) incurred by a hypothesis $w\in \cW$ in the presence of a data perturbing adversary with a budget $\epsilon$ is defined as follows:
+A data-perturbing adversary of budget $\epsilon$ can perturb $x \in \cX$ to any $x'\in \cX$ such that $d(x,x')\leq \epsilon$.
+The adversary wishes to maximize loss, and so would choose $x'$ accordingly.
+A natural definition for adversarial loss (or robust loss) incurred by a hypothesis $w\in \cW$ for an adversary with budget $\epsilon$ is \citep{MadEtal18, ShaEtal18}: